by for the Ageless Team January 02, 2021

 Anti-convulsants are commonly used to treat seizures or some types of nerve pain.
 Significant interactions have been noted with several of these drugs.
 UK Medicines Information (UKMI) particularly highlight clobazam and phenytoin as producing increased blood concentrations and related side effects when taken with CBD.

-Some modern antidepressants are likely to interact significantly with CBD if taken at a similar time.
-In some cases, it may increase the concentration of the medication and in others, it may boost the strength of the CBD.
+In some cases, CBD may increase the concentration of the medication and in others, it may boost the strength of the CBD.
 This may not seem like a negative, but it could be unexpected and produce side effects you’d not previously been aware of.

 Some oral antifungal medications, such as ketoconazole, have been found, in some cases, to increase the concentration of CBD in your bloodstream by up to 89%.
+This could result in you taking more CBD than you need to and experiencing adverse side effects as a result.

 Research conducted with CBD indicates that if beta blockers and CBD are taken together, they may cause a significant drop in blood pressure.
-Low blood pressure could cause fainting, dizziness, and an increase in the risk of falls for old people.
+Low blood pressure could cause fainting, dizziness, and an increase in the risk of falls for older people.

-Current research indicates that the medications most likely to produce negative effects when taken with CBD are those that are metabolised by the cytochrome P450 family of enzymes or those that produce similar effects to CBD:
+Current research indicates that the medications most likely to produce negative effects when taken with CBD are those that are metabolised by the cytochrome P450 family of enzymes or those that produce similar effects to CBD.

-Cytochrome P450 enzymes are found in your liver.
-Some of them break down drugs to prevent them from causing harm.
 When a pharmaceutical drug is designed, pharmacists calculate how much of the drug will be destroyed by P450 enzymes and how much will remain in your blood.
-This means that you should have the intended amount of the drug in your blood after it’s passed through the liver.
+This allows them to determine the right dosage and schedule for optimum results.

 However, when you take CBD, it binds with these enzymes and prevents them from working.
 The result is that a higher, possibly unsafe, concentration of the medication reaches your blood.